Home / Hotel reviews / A relaxing luxury spa break at Corinthia hotel London

-A relaxing luxury spa break at Corinthia hotel London
+A stay at Corinthia London

-The first thing that struck me about the five-star Corinthia Hotel London when I stayed there was how utterly huge everything is.
 From the vast central lobby lounge with its soaring dome and chandelier made of 1,001 crystal baubles, to the high-ceilinged pillared restaurant, to the enormous breakfast room, huge ballroom, conference rooms and outside courtyard, everything at the Corinthia is super-sized.

 Get my free email with offers and updates!